CesiumGS/cesium-native/doc/async-system.md

 \snippet{trimleft} ExamplesAsyncSystem.cpp compute-something-slowly-wrapper-handle-exception

-The `createFuture` method takes a function as its only parameter, and it _immediately_ invokes that function.
+The `createFuture` method takes a function as its only parameter, and it _immediately_ invokes that function (that's why it's safe to capture everything by reference `&` in this case).
 The function receives a parameter of type `Promise<T>`, which is identical to the one that would be created by `createPromise`.
 Just like before, we call the library function that we're wrapping and resolve the `Promise<T>` when its callback is invoked.

 The important difference, however, is that if `computeSomethingSlowly` throws an exception, `createFuture` will automatically catch that exception and turn it into a rejection of the `Future<T>`.